 North Korea.
-The final nation of the “axis of evil” is the totalitarian, communist regime of North Korea.
+The final nation of the axis of evil is the totalitarian, communist regime of North Korea.
 Following WWII, the Korean peninsula was freed from Japanese rule.
 The Soviet Union became the primary influence in what would become North Korea, and the U.S. exerted influence in the soon-to-be South Korea.
-This separation cemented itself when in 1950 the leader of North Korea, Kim Il Sung, invaded South Korea beginning a three year proxy conflict which has never technically ended.
-Even after an armistice was signed, North Korea continued to provoke both South Korea and the U.S. going as far as seizing an American ship in 1968.
+This separation cemented itself when, in 1950, the leader of North Korea, Kim Il Sung, invaded South Korea beginning a three year proxy conflict, which has never technically ended.
+Even after an armistice was signed, North Korea continued to provoke both South Korea and the U.S. with acts such as seizing an American ship in 1968.
 North Korea cemented itself as a rogue state with its development and quest for nuclear capabilities.
 The Soviet Union restrained North Korea, but with the fall of the Soviet Union, North Korea was free to freely pursue its nuclear agenda.
-Initially, the U.S. did nothing assuming North Korea would collapse just as the Soviet Union had.
-Mobilization of the North Korean army and evidence of nuclear advances forced the U.S. to respond in some way.
-Not wanting to spark another war on the peninsula, the U.S. attempted to negotiate with North Korea trying to tempt them with light-water reactors which would provide energy without allowing nuclear weapon materials.
+Mobilization of the North Korean army and evidence of nuclear advances forced the U.S. to respond.
+Not wanting to spark another war on the peninsula, the U.S. attempted to negotiate with North Korea trying to tempt them with light-water reactors, which would provide energy without allowing nuclear weapon materials.
 In 1994, under the new North Korean leader, Kim Jong Il, an agreement was reached to halt North Korea’s nuclear quest.
-Relations stabilized for a time, but heated up again in 1998 when North Korea test-fired a long range missile and seemed to be violating the nuclear arms agreement (Henriksen, 2012)(Henriksen, 2012).
+Relations stabilized for a time, but heated up again in 1998 when North Korea test-fired a long range missile and seemed to be violating the nuclear arms agreement (Henriksen, 2012).

 U.S. attention was quickly diverted to Afghanistan and Iraq following 9-11, however, evidence of North Korea’s steadily developing nuclear program kept relations tense.
 In 2005, after two years of negotiations with the Six-Party Talks, an agreement was finally reached with North Korea whereby they agreed to abandon their nuclear quest and readmit UN inspectors in return for foreign aid.
 Unfortunately, the agreement coincided with the discovery by the U.S. Treasury that North Korea had been counterfeiting U.S. currency prompting the U.S. to blacklist the bank through which North Korea had been laundering money.
 North Korea retaliated in 2006 by firing several missiles and carrying out a nuclear test violating their new agreement.
 In 2007, a new agreement was reached which included a new provision that the U.S. would remove North Korea from the list of state sponsors of terrorism.
 The agreement came to naught however, as North Korea refused to hold up its end even after the U.S. released North Korean assets frozen in the blacklisted bank.
 In 2008, the U.S. discovered that North Korea had aided Syria in developing its own nuclear program.
-Further negotiations were attempted, but by the time President Bush left office in 2009, little progress had been made (Henriksen, 2012)(Henriksen, 2012).
+Further negotiations were attempted, but by the time President Bush left office in 2009, little progress had been made (Henriksen, 2012).